AlexSideBar/docs/README.md

 - Opt-out of all third-party training data
 - Minimal analytics collection (feature usage and diagnostics only)
 - Local storage prioritization

+## Folder Access Permissions

+Before using Alex Sidebar with your exported projects, you'll need to grant access to specific folders where your projects are stored.
+This ensures Alex Sidebar can properly analyze and provide context for your files.

+### Granting Folder Access

+When you first attempt to open a project, Alex Sidebar will request permission to access folders like Desktop, Downloads, or Documents.

+> **Note**: If you accidentally dismiss the permission prompt, you can manually enable access through System Settings.

+### Manual Permission Settings

+If you need to update folder permissions later:

+1. Click the Apple menu () in the top-left corner
+2. Select **System Settings**
+3. Click **Privacy & Security** in the sidebar
+4. Scroll to **Files and Folders**
+5. Locate **Alex Sidebar** in the list
+6. Enable access for the folders you want Alex Sidebar to access:
+   - Desktop
+   - Documents
+   - Downloads

+[Image: folder_permissions_light.png]
+[Image: folder_permissions_dark.png]

+> **Important**: Without proper folder access, Alex Sidebar won't be able to analyze your project files or provide relevant context during your development workflow.